DATA-606-SPRING-2022/TEAM_B_data606/README.md

 - Using Standard Scalar
 - Building Random Forest and implementing another best algorithm suggested by lazy predict.
 - Deploy Web Page 2 - Machine learning model with outcome prediction in streamlit.

-## Deployment
-Planning to create a webpage for deployment of the model using ‘streamlit’.
-By the development of the model, it would be easy for end user to utilize the application.
-Users can predict their chances of their of being certified or denied.
-The project will be very useful for individuals who are planning to relocate to US.
-It will be highly helpful for thousands of graduates every year in knowing if the company that they received offer from sponspors H1B or not.
-End users can access the data using the web page developed in streamlit.